BlockWorksCo/Articles/ErrorRecovery.md

 recovery mechanism.
 - During development, we can turn off watchdog and busy-wait allowing an opportunity for a debugger to attach.
 This preserves processor state (stacks & RAM contents) for examination.
-- Boot time must be minimised as this is now a normal recovery mechanism.
+- Boot time is typically very quick (100's of ms) and must be minimised as this is now a normal recovery mechanism.
 - Low-power wake-cycle is also a natural reset-cycle and also requires boot time to be minimised.

 # Live recovery
-Recovery using normal program control flow (i.e. without resets).
+Live recovery is attempting to handle recovery using normal program control flow (i.e. without resets).
+This typically leads to deep highly nested code flow as eachkm

 # Reset recovery.
 Recovery using the reset mechanism to clear bad state.
 This is performed by the PANIC call.